hawkchen/exercise-maker/readme.md

 }
 ```

-Then I will create an exercise file by removing several lines for trainees to implement by themselves like:
+Then I will create an exercise file by removing several lines, and trainees have to implement by themselves.
+The exercise file looks like:

 ```java
 public class HelloVM {